ruanxin/template-operator/README.md

     chmod +x kubebuilder && mv kubebuilder /usr/local/bin/
     ```
 * [kyma CLI](https://storage.googleapis.com/kyma-cli-stable/kyma-darwin)
-* A HELM Chart to install from your control-loop (if you do not have one ready, feel free to use the stateless redis chart from this sample)
+* A [Helm Chart](https://helm.sh/) to install from your control-loop (if you do not have one ready, feel free to use the stateless redis chart from this sample)

 ### Generate kubebuilder operator